 I believe that native plant roots make these prairie plants resilient in the landscape.
 They are adapted to our local soils, rainfall and nutrients.
 In the 2011 and 2012 drought years, we observed native plants blooming in the fall, even after enduring 50+ days of 100 degree temperatures.
 This could not have happened without a healthy, sustaining root system.

-So while we learn more about the root systems of native plants and the sustaining role they play within the life of a prairie, we know that bringing native plants back into our environments continues to have so many positive benefits.
+So while we learn more about the root systems of native plants and the vital role they play within the life of a prairie, we know that bringing native plants back into our environments continues to have so many positive benefits.
 Let’s work at getting more native plants into our landscapes and let them flourish.

 This year we have been facing many environmental challenges from wind, drought, torrential rain for a lucky few, and now soaring temperatures.
 Nobody said gardening in Kansas would be easy.
 One of the more common problems we see in spring is wilting plants, especially those that are newly transplanted.
 This is true after the big rains last week and now the heat of this week.
 The new gardener may wonder – “what’s wrong with my plants?”